 Project Description: The project will replace an existing two-lane low-water crossing with a new two-lane bridge.

-Current Development Phase: PS&E Complete for Beneficial Use: 2025
+Project Lead Agency: County of San Bernardino Current Development Phase: PS&E Complete for Beneficial Use: 2025 Funding Plan: The project is funded as shown in the table below.

 ROCK SPRINGS ROAD BRIDGE OVER MOJAVE RIVER (1,000s)